Brazil's Silva slips, Neves may make runoff, Sensus poll shows

 If no candidate secures a majority in the first round, the top two vote-getters will face off on Oct.
 26.

-In a turnaround to the hotly contested presidential race, Rousseff has emerged as the favorite to gain a second term, with most polls showing her winning in a runoff vote.
+In a turnaround to the hotly contested presidential race, Rousseff has emerged as the favourite to gain a second term, with most polls showing her winning in a runoff vote.

 Rousseff's recovery has weighed down on markets where investors had hoped that Silva could oust the incumbent and bring in more business-friendly policies to restore confidence and revive Brazil's stagnant economy.